 This photo was provided by Liz and is a photo of Richard Marshall's son, Richard Henry Marshall, his wife Martha, and two of his children, Fannie and Mary.

 It has been passed down Richard Henry Marshall's line that Richard Marshall was a stonecutter.
 One of his descendants is in possession of this stone that Richard cut for his wife Elizabeth stating "forget me not."
 We wonder when he cut the stone.
 Was he able to cut it from jail?
 Did he cut it sometime after his release and before his death?
 Possibly at the same time his son was conceived?
+I believe Richard was carrying on the craft of his ancestors at Cahokia.
+Read more about The Birdman Tablet on this page which is a similar size to the stone Richard carved.

 In October 1865, the Missouri Supreme Court, in the case of State V. Marshall, 36 Mo, 400 (1865), decided Richard Marshall's appeal.
 Click here to read the transcription of the Supreme Court case.
 This case, as in all appeals, includes the Washington County, Missouri, written copy of the trial court proceedings, called the "record on appeal."
 We are able to read the testimony of the witnesses at the County trial.